RationAI/xopat/dynamic_shaders/README.md

 executed.
 That means the user would lose all presets from the visualisation use history.
 Here you can nicely cache your variable values so that all changes will be preserved.
 Also, you will want to probably propagate these values to various `HTML` input elements you've defined in `$html` part.

+> Note: `context::` prefix is used internally in JavaScript: do not use it.

 ### Example of sending user input values to the GPU
 We will define an input for user to be able to control a shader uniform variable.
 ```HTML